IlalovX/IlalovX/README.md

 <h2 align="left">Hello!
 My name is Xudayar, and I come from Karakalpakstan.
-Currently, I am studying at the Nukus Branch of Tashkent University of Information Technologies, where I am delving into web development.
-I am fascinated by the realm of programming and technology, and I aspire to become a proficient frontend developer.<br><br><br>My goal is to become an experienced frontend developer and contribute to the world of web technologies.
-I am constantly learning and exploring new technologies to stay updated with the latest trends in development.<br><br>I am eager to connect with the developer community, exchange experiences, and learn together.
-Let's collaborate on exciting projects and transform new ideas into reality!</h2>
+I recently graduated from the Nukus Branch of the Tashkent University of Information Technologies, where I studied Software Engineering with a focus on web development.

+I'm passionate about programming and technology, and I'm currently focused on improving my skills and deepening my knowledge in frontend development.
+I'm constantly learning new tools, frameworks, and best practices to stay up-to-date with the latest trends in web development.

+I'm also eager to connect with the developer community, share experiences, and grow together.
+Let’s collaborate on exciting projects and bring innovative ideas to life!</h2>

 ###